carpentries-incubator/proteomics-novice-qfeatures/_episodes/01-introduction.md

 {% include links.md %}

-To read that txt file we will use the package `readr`, which is bundled within the `tidyverse` package.
+To read and instepct the peptides.txt file we will use the package `readr`, which is bundled within the `tidyverse` package.
 Please load the `tidyverse` if not already done. :

 ~~~
 library("tidyverse")